creative-mobile/CME.Documentation/docs/user_guide/making_validation_requests.md

 3. Finally confirm the purchase.
 4. Use extension method to create ValidationRequest from GooglePlayReceipt.
 5. Use extension method to create ValidationRequest from Product.
-6. Don't need to await this call because we set purchase state to `Pending` below.
+6. Don't need to await this call because we set purchase state to 'Pending' below.